 Limitations: AI-driven suggestions are limited compared to newer tools.
 Can generate noise on large codebases.

-Checkout this SonarQube Alternative.
+Check out this SonarQube Alternative.

 GitHub Copilot Code Review

 GitHub Copilot Code Review is the native AI option for teams already using Copilot.
+As of July 2026 it is included from the Pro plan up, works as a requestable reviewer, and can be auto-required through repository rulesets.

 Features: